patricklago21/hausKeeper/README.md

 <a name="uac"></a>
 ## Acceptance Criteria

-GIVEN a housekeeper finding app
+GIVEN a housekeeper search app

 WHEN I login
-THEN a home page for me to book and appointment is displayed
+THEN a home page opens up for me to book and appointment is displayed

 WHEN I click on book appointment
 THEN a dashboard with search functionality is displayed